 A jigsaw circle jig is used to accurately and precisely cut circles in the stock.
 The main purpose of a circle jig is to act as a guide to cut circles accurately with a precise diameter.

 A jigsaw is a versatile tool that can be used to make many types of cuts, including curved shapes.
 It is also great for cutting intricate patterns, making straight or beveled plunge cuts, or any freehand sawing.
 The type of saw blade determines for which cut and for what purpose the jigsaw should be used.
+When equipped with the right blade you will be able to cut through wood, plastic, and even materials such as ceramic or metal.

 A jigsaw is a suitable tool for cutting circles.
 The right type of saw blade together with the circle jig allows the jigsaw to cut precise circles.